Causes

 When the sensory system detects various forms of touch, pelvic vulnerability, or the anticipation of penetration, the limbic system signals the body to tense up internally as a protection mechanism.

 It mistakenly alerts the body to danger, causing the vaginal muscles to tighten and, thus, interfere with sex.
-Not only that, but also to terminate the feelings and buildup of sexual arousal.
+Not only that, but may also terminate the feelings and buildup of sexual arousal.
 It repeats in a perpetual, ongoing basis until the problem is properly treated and resolved.

 What actually is a limbic reaction?